russianvivi/bc2rome/README.md

 Map always starts with Levels/!
 ## Easy-Administration-Procon
 For easy administration download Procon from [here](https://myrcon.net/files/).
-Create Connection, enter public IP from your server and enter password which we set in ServerOptions.ini in /Instance Folder (RemoteAdminPassword) and connect.
+Create Connection, enter public IP:48888 from your server and enter password which we set in ServerOptions.ini in /Instance Folder (RemoteAdminPassword) and connect.

 ## Future-Features
 - Integrate Procon Layer for permanent plugins & easy administration